QZLin/paste-simple-android/README.md

 # PasteSimple

-A Common Clipboard tool between Windows and Android.
+A Common Clipboard Sync tool between Windows and Android.

 A new "Pasteasy"